microsoft/microsoft-ui-xaml-specs/active/PagerControl/PagerControl_Pips.md

 - Glyphs to represent pages (pips)
 - Verticality of keyboard/touch interaction and glyph orientation
 - Functionality to enable the option to vary arrow visibility dependent on user hover
-- A MaxPagesDisplayed property to enable the scrolling UI design when the number of pages is greater than the number of pages shown in the control.
+- A MaxDisplayedPages property to enable the scrolling UI design when the number of pages is greater than the number of pages shown in the control.

 ## P1
 - Basic glyph customization: